Likely half of US states will implement some sort of abortion ban

 AUSTIN, Texas - It is likely that over half of the US states will implement some sort of abortion ban after Roe v Wade was overturned last Friday.
 Texas is one of those states.

 "This is a major decision by the court.
-This is a very rare decision," said Eddie Carder, Assistant Professor Of Constitutional Law And Philosophy At Prairie View A&M University.
+This is a very rare decision," said Dr. Eddy Carder, Assistant Professor Of Constitutional Law And Philosophy At Prairie View A&M University.

 The elimination of Roe v Wade on the federal level is expected to lead to abortion bans in roughly half the states.